openstack/i18n/doc/source/translation_stats.rst

 * Is your Zanata ID different from your launchpad ID?

-If your Zanata ID is not included in the translator list, you need to add your Zanata ID to the list.
+If your Zanata ID is not included in the translator list, you need to update the list to include your Zanata ID.
-Contact your language coordinator, email the i18n mailing list, or submit a patch to add your ID by yourself.
+Contact your language coordinator, email the i18n mailing list.
+You can also submit a patch to update the list by yourself (For detail, see :ref:`sync-translator-list`).

 ..
 TODO (amotoki):
    We need a guide for language coordinators.